learithe/2019-01-23-ESR-MASC/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
+  <strong>Requirements:</strong> Laptops with the required software packages installed will be provided during the
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed
+  workshop.
+For participants who wish to use this material on their personal computers after the workshop, instructions for installing the specific software packages used are described <a href="#setup">below</a>).
-  <a href="#setup">below</a>).
-They are also required to abide by
+  All workshop participants are required to abide by
   {% if page.carpentry == "swc" %}
   Software Carpentry's
   {% elsif page.carpentry == "dc" %}